FusionAuth/fusionauth-site/site/_posts/2023-02-03-single-sign-on-laravel-fusionauth.md

 Then, go to your `database/migrations` folder, where you'll find a file there with the name you created and prefixed by today's date (e.g `2023_02_03_123000_add_fusionauth_fields_user_table.php`).

 Edit that file to add three new columns to the `users` table: `fusionauth_id`, `fusionauth_access_token` and `fusionauth_refresh_token` and allow `NULL` values in the `password` column.
 You'd want to save the access token in your database to make requests to the FusionAuth API on behalf of the user.
-This way, they don't need to log in again to your FusionAuth instance as long as the token is still valid.
+The refresh token is used to exchange an expired access token with a new one (but you'd still have to implement this yourself, as Socialite still doesn't do it).
+This way, users don't need to log in again to your FusionAuth instance as long as the access token is still valid.

 {% include _callout-tip.liquid content="If you cloned our [GitHub repository](https://github.com/FusionAuth/fusionauth-example-laravel-single-sign-on), you can just copy the contents from [laravel/migration.php](https://github.com/FusionAuth/fusionauth-example-laravel-single-sign-on/blob/main/laravel/migration.php)." %}